fudan-zvg/PGC-3D/README.md

 With PGC, users can:
 - Address and mitigate gradient-related challenges common in LDM, elevating the quality of 3D generation.
 - Employ the [**SDXL**](https://github.com/Stability-AI/generative-models) approach, previously not adaptable for 3D generation.

+## News
+- We have tested the environment and common usage.
+This repo will offer an unified implementation for mesh optimization and reproduction of many SDS variants.
+Codes will be released soon.

 ## Results
 Incorporating the proficient and potent **PGC** implementation into SDXL guidance has led to notable advancements in 3D generation results.